laurpe/plant-tracker/README.md

 # Plant Tracker

-App for keeping track of watering houseplants.
+A React app for keeping track of watering houseplants.
 Set a watering cycle for each plant, and the app will show you when it's time to water it next.

 Note: the app has been optimized for mobile, desktop layout is still a work in progress.